 This area contains Polynesian, Australian, Austronesian and Papuan languages.

 Major Polynesian languages include Hawaiian, Maori, Samoan, Tahitian and Tongan.
 Long vowels may be indicated by macrons, for example, ō.

 There are fewer than 150 Australian languages in modern use.
-Some use digraphs, and some diacritics, for example ṉ in Pitjantjatjara.
+Some use digraphs, and some diacritics, for example, ṉ in Pitjantjatjara.

 There are over 1,000 Austronesian languages, including Bahasa Malaysia, Indonesian, Formosan languages and Tagalog.
 Most Austronesian languages now use the Latin script, but there is some use of the Arabic script, for example, Jawi.